rod608/fileorg_oop_docker/README.md

 ![Production Workflow](https://github.com/rod608/fileorg_oop_docker/actions/workflows/prod.yml/badge.svg)

 ## Description:
-This is the base for a file organization app with the purpose of moving files within the root of a "starting" directory to a "final" directory; whether it be the "final" directory's root or to automatically created sub-folders within it.
-The two declared directories can be the same due to this.
+This is the base for a file organization app with the purpose of moving files present within the root of a "starting" directory to a "final" directory; whether it be that "final" directory's root or to automatically created sub-folders within it.
+The "starting" and "final" directories supplied can be the same due to this.

 The process starts with the program searching for potential files to move.
 Whether a file is considered to be "movable" depends on its format type
-(i.e audio), which is determined by its extension (i.e mp3, wav, etc.) If any movable files are found, the program creates folders on the
-"final" directory's root if they were supplied by the user.
-The files are then moved either into the "final" directory's root or a sub-folder within that directory if it is tied to the file's format type (there may be a folder specifically for audios).
-Once the process is complete, all empty folders within the "final" directory are deleted and one is left with their files successfully organized.
+(i.e audio), which is determined by its extension (i.e mp3, wav, etc.) If any movable files are found, the program looks for a list of supplied folder names tied to existing format types and creates said folders on the "final" directory's root if they don't already exist.
+The files are then moved either into the "final" directory's root or an aforementioned sub-folder within that directory if it is tied to the file's format type (for example, there may be a folder specifically for audios).
+Once the process is complete, all empty folders within the "final" directory are deleted and the user is left with their files successfully organized.
+All steps below are their own methods and their combination allows for this organization process.

 ### Steps:
 1) Search the "starting" directory for potential files to move.
 Stop if none are found.
-2) Create folders on the "final" directory's root, if supplied.
+2) If supplied by the user, create new empty folders on the "final" directory's root that are tied to format types, if they don't already exist.
-3) Move files.
-Depending on their format type, they may be moved to either the "final" directory's root or a sub-folder tied to it by said format type.
+3) Move files based on their format types.
+They may be moved to either the "final" directory's root or a sub-folder tied to the said format type.
 4) Delete all empty folders on the "final" directory.
+Process complete!

-## existing features:
+## Formats Class:
 - Organize files based on user defined file types and associated file extensions.
 - Files will either move directly into the target directory
 - Organize (move) files from one directory to another based on file types and their extensions.

-## features to add:
+## OrganizeDirectory Class:

+## Programming Concepts Used:

+## Testing + Logging

-## Process
+## Containerization
-### formats.py
-- used to refresh myself on OOP in Python.
-I added methods that I believed would be useful to the class.
-- getters, settings, toString, equals, compareTo, etc.